jakevo/AzureTestDrive/README.md

 # AzureTestDrive
-Email will be sent to my personal email everytime some modified this repo
+This is an Azure function that will be triggered to send email to my own email address everytimes when there is a new commit to this repo